freewil/bitcoin-testnet-box/README.md

 ### Building docker image

 Pull the image
-  * `docker pull freewil/bitcoin-testnet-box`
+  * `docker pull freewil/bitcoin-testnet-box` (this might fail because it's lack of `-fallbackfee` argument)

-or build it yourself from this directory
+or build it yourself from this directory (suggested way)
   * `docker build -t bitcoin-testnet-box .`

 ### Running docker container
 The docker image will run two bitcoin nodes in the background and is meant to be